You are here

 Call 1-800-424-1492 or visit Jostens' website for more information.

-Students eligible for a gold academic honor cord (see Academic Honors) will receive the cord at the time they obtain their name card at the Graduation Information Session or at the graduation information table in the lobby of Centennial before the ceremony.
+Students eligible for a gold academic honor cord (see Academic Honors) will receive the cord at the time they obtain their name card at the Graduation Verification Session or at the Graduation Information table in the lobby of Centennial Hall before the ceremony.
 All other graduation cords come from the department or program.

 Call 1-800-687-9327 to schedule an appointment with a photographer for senior pictures.
-Contact Community Activites at, 570-389-4463, for more information.
+Contact Community Activities at 570-389-4463 for more information.
 Distribution of the yearbook, which includes December, May and August graduates, is free to all graduating seniors.
 The Obiter will be sent to graduates during the fall semester following commencement.